 The Office of Campus Ministry assists the Office of Student Engagement and Leadership in advising and guiding SGA-affiliated clubs on campus.
 Membership in faith-based clubs is open to all faith traditions.
 Current faith-based clubs include:

-• Christian Pharmacy Fellowship International - A faith-based club and professional organization for Christian pharmacy students
+Christian Pharmacy Fellowship International - A faith-based club and professional organization for students in the Wegmans School of Pharmacy, from the Christian point of view.

 Community Service Opportunities

 The Office of Campus Ministry offers service opportunities for any student.
+Our commitment is rooted in and oriented to faith-based service.
 Some of our service opportunities include:

-• Sunday Service - A weekly, small, and easy service opportunity immediately following our 7:30 p.m.
-Chapel Night Mass
+Sunday Service - A frequent, small, and easy service opportunity immediately following our 7:30 p.m.
+Chapel Night Mass benefitting a variety of agencies/ministries.